The most recognisable spreadsheet application in the World

 Let’s take a look of how it all began and why Excel is the most recognisable spreadsheet application in the World.

-Imagine, if you have to calculate balance sheet ratios in many different scenarios, such program would speed up solving it in a matter of seconds.
+Imagine, if you have to calculate balance sheet ratios in many different scenarios, such a program would speed up solving it in a matter of seconds.
 Dan Bricklin saw the potential and wrote a program called VisiCalc using Apple Integer Basic language.
 Therefore, Dan Bricklin has become a father of electronic spreadsheet that runs on a personal computer.
 The prototype was created over a weekend on an Apple computer.
 It had only 5 columns and 20 rows (scrolling was not possible yet).
-It looked promising so Dan Bricklin recruited more experienced programmer Bob Frankston that today is known as co-creator of commercial version of VisiCalc.
-He wrote program in assembler language.
+It looked promising so Dan Bricklin recruited more experienced programmer Bob Frankston that today is known as co-creator of the commercial version of VisiCalc.
+He wrote the program in assembler language.
 It was way faster, it had better arithmetic and scrolling was available.
-However, VisiCalc required 20 kB of memory and due to limited memory of low-end Apple II version (only 16 kB), VisiCalc was available on much more expensive Apple II with 32 kB memory.
+However, VisiCalc required 20 kB of memory and due to limited memory of the low-end Apple II version (only 16 kB), VisiCalc was available on much more expensive Apple II with 32 kB memory.

 Dan Bricklin and Bob Frankston decided to form a software company named Software Arts Corporation to commercialise VisiCalc.
 They made deal with Daniel ‘Dan’ Fylstra (graduated from MIT with MBA from Harvard) who at the time owned a company called Personal Software (later renamed to VisiCorp).
 Software Arts was responsible for creating the software and Personal Computer was responsible for publishing and marketing.

 The name VisiCalc was not used at the developing stage (it was chosen later by Dan Fylstra).
 Dan Bricklin used Calcu-ledger and Calcu-paper in his homework paper.
-His assignment was to write short business case on an advertising management issue (he chose to address the issue of advertising a computer program).
+His assignment was to write a short business case on an advertising management issue (he chose to address the issue of advertising a computer program).

 After release in May 1979, it became a big hit and gave many accountants and firms reasons to purchase a personal computer.
-The VisiCalc became a first killer app because people purchased Apple II computer just to run the VisiCalc, which largely helped Apple to become a successful company (especially that very good sells of VisiCalc encouraged many sellers to bundle VisiCalc with the Apple II computer).
+The VisiCalc became the first killer app because people purchased Apple II computer just to run the VisiCalc, which largely helped Apple to become a successful company (especially that very good sales of VisiCalc encouraged many sellers to bundle VisiCalc with the Apple II computer).

-As history goes, in 1981, Software Arts made more than 12 million of dollars due to commission from VisiCalc distributed by Personal Software, for which VisiCalc became a flagship product.
-However, the success would not last long… .
+As history goes, in 1981, Software Arts made more than 12 million dollars due to commission from VisiCalc distributed by Personal Software, for which VisiCalc became a flagship product.
+However, the success would not last long…

 Lotus 1–2–3 and macros